li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 == Data Collection

-In this study, we intend to extract the greetings from the coversation a corpus and movie subtitles and count their frequency.
+In this study, we intend to extract the greetings from the coversation a corpus and movie subtitles and count their frequency of appearance to analyze the differences in their usage and context.

 The corpus MAGICDATA Mandarin Chinese Conversational Speech Corpus includes 180 hours of Mandarin Chinese speech from 633 speakers.
 All the transcripts are combined into a #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis/blob/main/mandarin_conversation/mandarin_conversational_corpus_combined_scripts.txt")[219,325 line file] for further analysis.

 The movie subtitles are crawled from #link("https://srtku.com")[Srtku].
 We use the movie lists from #link("https://movie.douban.com/explore")[Douban], an online movie database that provides rich filters for movie search.
 This website provides recommendations for movies from different decades, which enabled us to perform a diachronic analysis over a representative set of movies.
 For each decade from 1960s to 2020s, we select the recommended 200\~300 movies and download their subtitles from Srtku.
-After cleaning, the final dataset contains 828 readable movies subtitles in total:
+After cleaning, the final dataset contains 828 readable movie subtitles in total:

 #figure(
   table(